nuxeo/nuxeo-compatible-one/deliverables/nuxeo-requirements.md

 # Requirements for the Nuxeo Pilot (WP 4.1)

-## Abstract

-This document presents the requirements identified by Nuxeo for the development of its cloud-aware enterprise content management platform, aka WP 4.1.
+> **Abstract:** This document presents the requirements identified by Nuxeo for the development of the cloud-aware enterprise content management demonstrator, aka WP 4.1.

 ## High level requirements